 During the meeting, the Consultant has explained to the population the components and importance of Sake Water Supply System and has linked this with the national target to provide cleaned water to all Rwandans (100%) by 2024.
-He has also raised awareness for an effective contribution of local population in the successful implementation of the project, and as consequence, the population has agreed to provide their contributuion as follows:
+He has also raised awareness for an

-- ♣ Owning the project and allow the water pipeline route passing through their own lands without land compensation; - Accomplish/execute excavation works where the water pipeline will pass and be paid for works done; - ♣ Accept fair compensation for their affected lands and assets; - ♣ Take care and participate in the maintenance of placed water infrastructures in their living administrative entities; - ♣ Pay freely all water bills in order to facilitate repair and maintenance of water infrastructures; - ♣ Constitute required portfolio for the payment of affected lands and other assets (land title, bank account, identification information etc...).
+- ♣ Owning the project and allow the water pipeline route passing through their own lands without land compensation; - Accomplish/execute excavation works where the water pipeline will pass and be paid for works done; - Accept fair compensation for their affected lands and assets; - ♣ Take care and participate in the maintenance of placed water infrastructures in their living administrative entities; - ♣ Pay freely all water bills in order to facilitate repair and maintenance of water infrastructures; - ♣ Constitute required portfolio for the payment of affected lands and other assets (land title, bank account, identification information etc...).